Davide Astori: Roma

 On 24 July 2014, Cagliari announced Astori's move to Roma on a season-long loan deal.
 The transfer was settled in €2 million and Roma held the option to make it permanent at the end of the season for another €5 million.
 It came after when Astori renewed his contract with Cagliari a day before the Roma transfer.

 Astori made his Roma debut in the opening game of the season against Fiorentina and helped the side keep a clean sheet, in a 2–0 win.
 Two weeks later on 17 September 2014, he made his UEFA Champions League debut, starting the whole game, in a 5–1 win against CSKA Moscow.
 However, after the match, Astori suffered a knee injury that kept him out for three weeks.
-It wasn't until on 18 October 2014 when he returned to the starting line–up against ChievoVerona and helped Roma keep a clean sheet by winning 3–0.
+On 18 October 2014, he returned to the starting line–up against ChievoVerona and helped Roma keep a clean sheet by winning 3–0.
 Astori then followed up by keeping two clean sheets in the next two matches against Sampdoria and Cesena.
 However, during a 2–0 loss against Cesena, he suffered a hamstring injury that saw him substituted and was sidelined for two weeks.
-It wasn't until on 22 November 2014 when Astori returned to the starting line–up, in a 2–1 win against Atalanta.
+On 22 November 2014, Astori returned to the starting line–up, in a 2–1 win against Atalanta.
 Two months later on 6 January 2015, he scored his first goal for the club, scoring the only goal of the game, in a victory over Udinese.
 Throughout the 2014–15 season, Astori found himself in and out of the starting line–up for the side, as he continued to fight for his place over the centre–back position.
 Having helped Roma finish in second place to qualify for the UEFA Champions League next season, Astori made 30 total appearances during his time at the Stadio Olimpico, and scoring once in all competitions.

 Following this, it was speculated on Astori's future on whether Roma would sign him on a permanent basis.
 But it was reported on 23 June 2015 that Roma has decided against signing Astori on a permanent basis.